lwinterface/panini/docs/index.md

 Welcome to Panini's explanatory documentation!
 Here you can become familiar with the concept, learn how to setup a working environment, and take your first steps towards building with it.

 Panini is a python microframework based on the [nats.py](http://nats.py/) library.
 Its goal is to offer developers an easy way to create NATS microservices with a lower barrier of entry.
 It provides a specific template for creating microservices, similarly to FastAPI, Aiohttp, or Flask.
 Like all of the above frameworks, Panini has its design limits and edge cases.
-In the case that you become restricted by Panini's capabilities, we recommend switching to [nats.py](https://github.com/nats-io/nats.py).
+In the event that you become restricted by Panini's capabilities, we recommend switching to [nats.py](https://github.com/nats-io/nats.py).

 Panini was inspired by [Faust](https://github.com/robinhood/faust) project.